 Are you up for the experience of reaching the peak of Mt Teide?
 At 3,718 metres it’s the tallest mountain in Spain.
 You’ll find it at the heart of the island of Tenerife (Canary Islands) There are two ways to experience this adventure.
 One is to take the challenging trail that begins at Montaña Blanca, which takes about six hours.
 The other is to take a cable car to an altitude of 3,555 metres, and then walk the rest of the way up on the Telesforo Bravo footpath.
 For this last 200 metre walk you will need a permit.
 What’s in it for you?
 Some really amazing mountaintop views of this volcanic island and the rest of the Canary Islands.

 Journey to the “centre of the earth” and other extreme sports

 There’s plenty to choose from… Do you want to go canyoning?
 Take a trip to the Sierra y Cañones de Guara Natural Park (Aragon) where many active tourism companies are available to help you navigate the deep, narrow limestone gorges.
 Aragon is also a great location for rafting on the wild white water of the rivers Gállego and Ésera.
 And how about a bit of “speleo-kayaking”?
-You can combine potholing and kayaking, for example, in the famous Coves de Sant Josep in Vall d’Uixó (Castellón, Valencian Community), one of Europe’s longest navigable rivers… It feels like a journey to the centre of the earth.Do you like the idea of going deep into a cave?
+You can combine potholing and kayaking, for example, in the famous Coves de Sant Josep in Vall d’Uixó (Castellón, Region of Valencia), one of Europe’s longest navigable rivers… It feels like a journey to the centre of the earth.Do you like the idea of going deep into a cave?
 There are also plenty of places to practice caving, such as the watercourse of Valporquero cave (in León, Castilla y León), one of the few canyoning caves on the Iberian Peninsula.
 A subterranean world of stalactites, stalagmites, rivers and waterfalls awaits.